 What will I get?

-One third off adult rail fares for travel on the National Rail network in England, Scotland and Wales.
+You will get one third off adult rail fares for travel on the National Rail network in England, Scotland and Wales.
 There are no time restrictions, so you can use it to get a discount on tickets at any time.

 If you travel with another adult, they will also get one third off their rail fare.